Solve practical electrical engineering problems

-- How to apply the basic and advanced mathematics to solve problems
+- apply the basic and advanced mathematics to solve problems

-- How to analyse and interpret workplace documents, tables and charts
+- analyse and interpret workplace documents, tables and charts

-- How to apply an extensive knowledge of sustainable energy systems and components, workplace safety policies and procedures
+- apply an extensive knowledge of sustainable energy systems and components, workplace safety policies and procedures

 There are prerequisite requirements which can be covered as recognition of prior learning (RPL) based on previous qualification and work experience.